Foundations of Rational Quantum Field Theory, I: #1

 Let us exemplify the foregoing discussion with the $SU(n)_k$ fusion soliton theory.
 The Hecke algebra elements were given in section (8), example (f).
 The two crossing parameters are readily calculated using the dimension formula, eq.
 (4.22),

-i.e., $n$ is identified with the `rank' an `$k$' with the level, as defined in eq.
+Again $n$ is identified with the rank an $k$ with the level, as in eq.
 (31).
-Further, the modular matrix element $S_{\lambda,0}/S_{0,0}$ is the quantum dimension of the representation $\lambda$, and may be expressed by a quantum Weyl formula (This holds for all the groups; see, e.g, \r\AG),
+Further, the modular matrix element $S_{\lambda,0}/S_{0,0}$ is the quantum dimension of the representation $\lambda$, and may be expressed by a quantum Weyl formula (this holds for all the groups; see, e.g, \r\AG),

 where we defined $[x]=\sin({\pi x\over n+k})$, the product ranges over all the positive roots $\alpha$, and $\rho$ is the usual half the sum of the positive roots.
 At $n+k\rarrow \infty$ the quantum dimension becomes the usual dimension of the representation $\lambda$, while eq.
 (37) becomes the usual Weyl's dimension formula.
 The bound states of the theory are the solitons corresponding to the level one (i.e., fully anti--symmetric) representations, $p_t=\lambda_t$, $t=1,2,\ldots,n-1$, and where $\lambda_t$ are the fundamental weights.
 The masses of the solitons, are given by the usual Koberle--Swieca relation,